Cray-HPE/docs-csm/install/livecd/Boot_LiveCD_USB.md

    In the above example, internal disks are the `ATA` devices and USB drives are the final two devices.

-   Set a variable with the USB device:
+   Set a variable with the USB device and for the `CSM_PATH`:

    ```bash
    USB=/dev/sd<disk_letter>